rlawrenc/cosc_304/labs/lab7/php/assign/README.md

 1. Setup your own local web server for development ([instructions](setup/setup.md)).

-2. Download the [starter project code files](304_lab7_starter_java.zip).
+2. Download the [starter project code files](304_lab7_starter_php.zip).
 Setup in your local development environment or on the cosc304 server.

 3. Create the tables and load the sample data into your SQL Server database.
-The file `WebContent/loaddata.jsp` will load the database using the `WebContent/orderdb_sql.ddl` script.
-You can run this file by using the URL: `http://localhost/shop/loaddata.jsp` .
+The file `loaddata.php` will load the database using the `data/orderdb_sql.ddl` script.
+You can run this file from the command line or by using the URL: `http://localhost/loaddata.php` .

 ## Databases and Autonumber Fields